Bachelor of Arts in Criminal Justice

 98% of students receive financial aid

 Wilson College Online is committed to making your education as affordable as possible.
-We’re proud to offer online courses at per credit hour as a private college—which is lower than the national average cost of four-year public universities.
+We’re proud to offer online courses at under $400 per credit hour as a private college—which is lower than the national average cost of four-year public universities.
 Plus, our dedicated financial services team will help you get the aid you deserve.

 Learn More About Financing Your Degree